security-force-monitor/research-handbook/source/units-relations.rst

     The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional military command controls the area where it is operating.
 One citation puts the division in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a ``relation`` between the division and the regional command for the same time-range.
 Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``, which again establishes a ``relation`` between the division and the regional command for the same time-range.
 These two claims are coded as the same ``relation`` given that they fall within 1 day of each other.

-A :ref:`unit` may have multiple, overlapping ``relations``.
+A :ref:`unit` may have multiple, overlapping relations.

 .. admonition:: Example

     Citations establish that regional military commands in the Myanmar Army control units that operate in their area of operations.
 Citations establish through time that the ``290 Infantry Battalion`` is under command of the ``Northeastern Regional Military Command`` and also based in areas under ``Northeastern Regional Military Command`` through time.
 Combined these citations evidence a contiguous ``relation`` between the battalion and ultimately the ``Northeastern Regional Military Command``.
 Other citations, however, evidence the battalion also operated in areas controlled by different regional military commands.
-These establish additional ``relations`` for the battalion during the time ranges it was operating in areas under the ``Eastern Central Regional Military Command``, ``Northern Regional Military Command``, ``Southeastern Regional Military Command`` or ``Triangle Regional Military Command``.
+These establish additional relations for the battalion during the time ranges it was operating in areas under the ``Eastern Central Regional Military Command``, ``Northern Regional Military Command``, ``Southeastern Regional Military Command`` or ``Triangle Regional Military Command``.

 about_entity:name:qa